 Church Planting Proclaims the gospel and multiplies networks of faith communities among the least-reached of the world.

-Short-Term Missions Identifies and develops missional leaders through short-term mission opportunities and innovative ministry strategies.
+Short-Term Missions and Leadership Development Identifies and develops missional leaders through short-term mission opportunities and innovative ministry strategies.